 History, tourist information, and nearby accommodation

-The castle dates to the 13th century, but the history of the site ges back much furher.
+The castle dates to the 13th century, but the history of the site goes back much further.
 Around the year 580 AD the Irish missionary, Columba, came to the area to baptise a Pictish nobleman by the name of Emchath.
-We do not know for certain where Emchath lived, but Pictiosh artefacts have been found at Urquhart, so it is possible the Picts had a broch here.
+We do not know for certain where Emchath lived, but Pictish artefacts have been found at Urquhart, so it is possible the Picts had a broch here.

 The English were back in 1333, but troops loyal to Bruce's son, David II, withstood the siege.
 Recognising the strategic importance of Urquhart, the Stewart kings lavished money on strengthening the defences, creating a complex array of walls, twin-towered gatehouse, keep, and a separate citadel.

 It was not only against the English that Urquhart Castle had to be defended; throughout the 15th and 16th centuries, the castle was attacked on numerous occasions by the MacDonalds, Lords of the Isles.
 Urquhart lay on the border of land controlled by the Scottish crown and the Macdonalds, and from 1437 the Macdonalds attacked on almost an annual basis.
 They succeeded in capturing the castle in 1452, but the crown retook it in 1456.